zealscott/ClassProject/README.md

-# I2DS
+# ClassProject
-class of Introduce to Data Science
+The overall Project of class I take